 Are there fees if I don’t pay?

-A late payment charge of S$100 will be levied if minimum payment is not received by the payment due date, provided your outstanding balance is above S$200, with effect from 27 April 2021.
+S$100 will be levied if minimum payment is not received on the card account by payment due date, provided your outstanding balance is above S$200, with effect from 27 April 2021.

 When will an interest adjustment be added to your account?

 If the bank does not receive the required minimum payment by its due date (for example, due date on 25 June as illustrated in the example below), the interest rate applicable to your Credit Card account will be increased by 3% p.a. on top of the prevailing interest rate (”Increased Interest Rate”).
 This Increased Interest Rate shall be applied to the outstanding balance in your Credit Card account from the first working day after the date of the subsequent Credit Card account statement following your Credit Card account statement (i.e. from August’s statement), and used to compute the finance charges applicable to your Credit Card account.